Cover image for 10 usability heuristics: The ultimate guide to better UI design

 • Video demonstrations: Showing rather than telling

 Heuristic evaluation is a systematic method for identifying usability problems before they reach users.
-Research shows that 3-5 evaluators can identify up to 75% of usability issues, making it a cost-effective "discount usability engineering" technique.
+Research shows that 3-5 evaluators can identify up to 75% of usability issues, making it a cost-effective technique relative to full usability testing.

 The heuristic evaluation process: